mobxjs/mobx/docs/intro/installation.md

 ## MobX and Decorators

 If you have used MobX before, or if you followed online tutorials, you probably saw MobX with decorators like `@observable`.
-In MobX 6 we have chosen to move away by default from decorators for maximum compatibility with standard JavaScript.
+In MobX 6 we have chosen to move away from decorators by default, for maximum compatibility with standard JavaScript.
-They can still be used though if you [enable decorators](../best/decorators.md).
+They can still be used if you [enable them](../best/decorators.md) though.

 ## MobX on other frameworks / platforms